There’s No Place Like Home – Grandois 2015

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on August 1, 2015, in Community Economic Development, Landscapes/Geography and tagged celebration, come home year, grandois, Great Northern Peninsula, Newfoundland, Rural, st. juliens, Travel and Tourism.
+Posted on August 1, 2015, in Community Economic Development, Nature and tagged celebration, come home year, grandois, Great Northern Peninsula, Newfoundland, Rural, st. juliens, Travel and Tourism.
 Bookmark the permalink.
 Leave a comment.